Famously no-frills xiaolongbao counter beloved by locals — line up, point, sit, devour.

 Highlights

-- Crab Roe Soup Dumplings (蟹粉汤包)Signature dish; order at counter from picture board
+- Crab Roe Soup Dumplings (蟹粉汤包)Signature dish; order via the table QR code — staff can help

 - Cash or WeChat/Alipay OnlyNo card payments; bring cash or mobile payment